techenthusiast167/Master-OSINT-Toolkit-/README.md

 - Select a module by entering its associated number when prompted.

-- Follow any on-screen instructions to input required data (e.g., image path, username, email address, domain, phone number, etc).
+- Follow any on-screen instructions to input required data (e.g., **image path, username, email address, domain, phone number**, etc).